 Maintenance

 Maintenance also plays a major role.
 A roof that receives routine care often outlasts its expected lifespan.
-We have seen a 25-year shingle last nearly 28 years simply because the homeowner kept up with small repairs like replacing minor flashing pieces and securing loose tabs.
-Proper upkeep can add years to your roof and delay the need for a full roof replacement.
+We have seen a 25-year asphalt shingle last nearly 28 years simply because the homeowner kept up with small repairs like replacing minor flashing pieces and securing loose tabs.
+Proper roof upkeep can add years to your roof and delay the need for a full roof replacement.

 Understanding Warranties

-Three-tab shingles: 25 years
+Three-tab shingles: 25-year warranty

 Architectural shingles: 30-50 years depending on the line of shingles

 Different components of the roof also carry different limited warranty qualifications.
-Some manufacturers, like GAF Timberline, advertise a 50-year shingle warranties but only cover the ridge caps for about 15 years.
+Some manufacturers, like GAF Timberline, advertise a 50-year asphalt shingle warranty but only cover the ridge caps for about 15 years.
 Ridge caps face the highest wind pressure, so their coverage period is shorter.
 This difference surprises many homeowners.
 A full roofing system warranty requires approved material, certified installation, and proper ventilation.

-When choosing a warranty, keep in mind that the highest-tier options, such as enhanced system warranty like the Platinum Protection Warranty from Owens, include both material and labor coverage.
+When choosing a roof warranty, keep in mind that the highest-tier options, such as the enhanced system warranty like the Platinum Protection Warranty from Owens, include both material and labor coverage.
 This means that if your contractor ever goes out of business, the rights will still be honored by the manufacturer, and they will pay the labor costs for the repair.
 This level of protection is the safest option for long-term peace of mind.

 roof replacement